mashal-sinensis/Claymore-OpenGL-Framework/README.md

 ---

-You're now ready to develop using OpenGL in Visual Studio! 🎉
+You're now ready to develop using Claymore-OpenGL-Framework in Visual Studio!